gohstly/gohstly/README.md

 # Built With

-Gohstly is built using JavaScript, React, node.js, Express, Material-UI.
+Gohstly is built using JavaScript, React, node.js, Express, and Material-UI.
 Gohstly uses the Twitch and Steam API's to generate user profile information upon signup.
 The application is currently deployed to Heroku and is backed by a remote MongoDB Database with Mongoose.

 Node Packages Used: express, react, axios, mongoose, material-ui, material-ui-icons, material-design-icons, body-parser, react-router-dom